 Unless otherwise noted, case closure requires a sixty (60) day advance notice of closure to the custodial party.
-For closure reasons that require notice, the Child Support Enforcement Unit must notify the custodial party of the unit's intent to close the case by sending a notice of closure on the form prescribed by the State Department sixty (60) calendar days prior to closing a public assistance or non-public assistance case.
+For closure reasons that require notice, the Child Support Services Unit must notify the custodial party of the unit's intent to close the case by sending a notice of closure on the form prescribed by the State Department either by paper or electronic notification sixty (60) calendar days prior to closing a public assistance or non-public assistance case.
 The case must be left open if the custodial party or initiating agency supplies information in response to the notice which could lead to the establishment of paternity or a support order or enforcement of an order.
 If the case is a responding interstate case, the notice shall be sent to the initiating agency.
 Responding intergovernmental cases can only be closed using closure reasons "G" or "H" of this section.
 If the case is a foster care case, the notice of closure is not required because the custodial party (county department) initiated the request for closure based on the child(ren)'s termination from foster care placement.
 All records of closed cases must be retained for a minimum of three years.
+All documentation concerning the closure must remain in the case file.

 Public assistance and non-public assistance, including Low-Income Child Care Assistance, cases may be closed for one or more of the reasons listed below or in Section 6.260.52 or 6.260.53.
-If the Low-Income Child Care Assistance case is closed, the county CSE Unit must notify the appropriate county Low-Income Child Care Assistance Program.
+If the Low-Income Child Care Assistance case is closed, the county CSS Unit must notify the appropriate county Low-Income Child Care Assistance Program.